© Crown copyright 2021

 Extremists may use the coronavirus outbreak to promote hateful views, for example through conspiracy theories blaming a particular group for the virus, or through spreading misinformation about these groups’ responses to it.

 Online exploitation is often hard to recognise.
 Sometimes there are clear warning signs - in other cases the changes are less obvious.
 Although some of these traits may be quite common among teenagers, taken together they could indicate that your child may need help.
-The Let’s Talk About It lists some of these signs.
+The Let’s Talk About It website lists some of these signs.

 You know your child best and you will want to speak with them first.
 Check in with them and ask about what they are viewing, who they are speaking to and how they are feeling.